seankhliao/mono/src/anime.md

 > If I were to utter those words and realize I was in fact lying...
 > The thought of it scares me.
 >
-> — Ai Hoshino, Oshi no Ko, Season 1 Episode 1
+> — Hoshino Ai, Oshi no Ko, Season 1 Episode 1

 Boredom strikes, and I aim to binge watch an entire series per day.
 Sorted alphabetically by series name.